imotai/devgen-splitter/README.md

 ## Development Status

-Code Splitter is in active development.
+Devgen Splitter is in active development.
 Current status:

 - Core functionality implemented for supported languages
 - Ongoing improvements and expansion of capabilities
 - Actively seeking community contributions and feedback

-We welcome your input to help shape the future of Code Splitter!
+We welcome your input to help shape the future of Devgen Splitter!